captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ## SAM:
 You should try it, man.
 ---
-A couple hours a day won’t hurt you.
+A couple hours a day is not gonna hurt you.
 ---
 ## SAM:
 Come on.